Animax: United Kingdom

 In October 2007, further details emerged on Animax's launch details in the United Kingdom, with Sony Pictures Television International senior-vice president of international networks Ross Hair being quoted by Brand Republic's Media Week as stating that Sony was preparing to launch Animax in the United Kingdom initially as a video on demand service alongside other Sony television networks, with Sony also looking at launching Animax across the free digital television service Freeview subject to new frequencies and slot being available.

 As of April 2011, one of Sony's 3 channels that they were planning to launch in the UK since 2007, Sony Entertainment Television, is now available there on Sky following Sony's acquisition of channel slots 157 and 190, which were previously owned by Film 24 and Open Access 3, respectively, not only making it now possible that Sony can launch Animax in the UK but also marking Sony Pictures Television's entry into both the British and Irish markets.
 On October 15, 2013, Sony Pictures Television announced it will launch a UK version of Animax as a SVOD service.
 SPT also announced a multi-year volume deal with Viz Media to secure exclusive content for the service.

 The SVOD service launched online on October 24, 2013, with three simulcast series and over twenty archive series including many titles which originally debuted on Kaze's Anime On Demand service.
 Some content has also appeared on Sony Movie Channel's Late Night Anime block, with the channel's website referencing Animax.
 Starting from March 2014, the Late Night Anime block has since been rebranded to Animax.
 An app for PlayStation 4 was released in October 2014.

 On March 5, 2015, Scuzz launched Animax Movie Nights, a weekly block that aired anime movies on Thursday nights for the next month.

-On October 15, 2018, the service closed down and subscribers are being directed to Funimation.
+On October 15, 2018, the service closed down, with subscribers being directed to Funimation's streaming service.